gayatri-3/into-the-dollhouse/README.md

 # Into the Dollhouse
-Help y/n get to the tea party!
+Help Twilight Sparkle get to the tea party!

 ## Game Overview
 A one-player maze game with a dollhouse theme.